Our Fear Free Commitment to You and Your Pet

 We are proud to have Fear Free certified professionals on our team and are dedicated to caring for your pet’s emotional well-being as well as his or her physical well-being.

-Special calming chemical signals, known as pheromones, are infused throughout the room.
-Only dogs and cats can smell them, and they and them relaxing.
+- Special calming chemical signals, known as pheromones, are infused throughout the room.
+Only dogs and cats can smell them, and they find them relaxing.
 The music in the room is also specially created for canine and feline stress reduction.

 - We promise to keep our voices low and calm and to never use force to examine, test, or treat your pet.
 We’ll use gentle control techniques, innovative tools, and medication when necessary to ensure your pet’s emotional health isn’t sacrificed for the sake of medical care.

 - Unless it’s medically inappropriate, we’ll be giving your pet lots of treats during the visit.
 This is so he or she starts associating a trip to the veterinarian with good things!
 That will keep stress levels low.
 Bringing your pet into the appointment hungry can help this process along!